nenes25/prestashop_console/README.md

 Prestashop cli tools based on Symphony2 Console
 You can read more about it : http://www.h-hennes.fr/blog/2016/05/19/console-prestashop/ (FR)

-Be carreful , for now it works only for prestashop < 1.7
+Be carreful , for now the phar version works only for prestashop < 1.7

 #Phar version